tanuja-ushir/Hydro-Pulse---intellingent-Water-Management/README.md

 # Hydro-Pulse---intellingent-Water-Management

-# HydroPulse – Intelligent Water Management
-#Sensor-based monitoring and dashboard integration are implemented.
+# Sensor-based monitoring and dashboard integration are implemented.
 Automatic pump control using motor and relay is currently under development and will be integrated in the next version.
 ## Overview

 HydroPulse is an IoT-based groundwater and water-resource monitoring system designed to support efficient irrigation and sustainable water management.